mmomtchev/nobind/README.md

 `nobind17` will automatically protect objects coming from JavaScript from the garbage collector for the duration of each call - including asynchronous calls.
 However if the C++ code intends to keep a pointer to an object received from JavaScript for latest use, it must ensure that this object will stay protected from the garbage collector.
 There is a example in `example/monster_ptr.h` which handles this case.
 C++ will receive a non-copyconstuctible `Napi::Reference` that it must keep for as long as the object is used.

+Or, a better solution, is to simply use an `std::shared_ptr` which does everything automatically.

 ### C++ smart pointers

 `nobind17@2` includes built-in support for `std::shared_ptr`.
 Shared pointers play very nicely with JavaScript as they are included in the JavaScript reference counting.
 A shared pointer is treated as a normal object - any method that returns a shared pointer will create a normal JavaScript object and any method that expects a shared pointer will take any normal JavaScript object.
 Copying this pointer on the C++ side will correctly interact with the GC and will prevent the object from being collected until the last pointer on the C++ side is destroyed.